eserlxl/vglog-filter/doc/MSAN_LIMITATIONS.md

 ## Overview

-This document describes known limitations when using MemorySanitizer (MSAN) with the vglog-filter project.
+This document describes known limitations when using MemorySanitizer (MSAN) with the vglog-filter project and the comprehensive fixes we've implemented to address them.

 ## Known Issues